DARK: Diagonal-Anchored Repulsive Knowledge Distillation for Vision-Language Models under Extreme Compression: Experiments and Results

-We perform quantitative cluster and spectral analysis on the Planes DB 5-plane evaluation set (8{,}187 images). \Cref{tab:geometry} reports silhouette score, inter-class cosine similarity, Wang and Isola's uniformity~\cite{wang2020uniformity}, and effective dimensionality $d_\text{eff}$ via the participation ratio of the embedding covariance spectrum.

-Repulsive KD dramatically improves cluster geometry: silhouette scores increase by $+$40\% over static KD (0.525 vs.\ 0.375), and inter-class cosine collapses from 0.445 to near zero.
-The confidence penalty provides only modest improvement (0.406), confirming that undirected entropy cannot match teacher-informed repulsion.
-Coupled repulsion concentrates features into fewer dimensions ($d_\text{eff}$ 6.4 vs.\ 8.0 for static KD), while Selective Repulsive KD achieves the highest $d_\text{eff}$ (10.0) and best uniformity ($-2.308$), connecting to the Barlow Twins~\cite{zbontar2021barlow} decorrelation principle.
-Full spectral analysis is in supplementary~\S\,2.6.
+\textbf{Embedding Geometry.} We perform quantitative cluster and spectral analysis on the Planes DB 5-plane evaluation set. \Cref{tab:geometry} reports silhouette score, inter-class cosine similarity, uniformity~\cite{wang2020uniformity}, and effective dimensionality $d_\text{eff}$ via the participation ratio of the embedding covariance spectrum.
+DARK KD dramatically improves cluster geometry: silhouette scores increase by $+40\%$ over Static KD (0.525 vs.\ 0.375), and inter-class cosine collapses from 0.445 to near zero.
+The confidence penalty provides only modest improvement in silhouette score (0.406), confirming that undirected entropy cannot match teacher-informed repulsion.
+Coupled Repulsion KD concentrates features into fewer dimensions ($d_\text{eff}$ 6.4 vs.\ 8.0 for static KD), while DARK KD achieves the highest $d_\text{eff}$ (10.0) and best uniformity ($-2.308$), connecting to the \cite{zbontar2021barlow} decorrelation principle.
+Full spectral analysis is in supplementary~\S\,\ref{app:spectral}.
+Per-class F1 heatmaps and confusion matrices are in supplementary~\S\,\ref{app:confusion}.